krobelus/rate-experiments/README.md

 We work on proofs produced by solvers from the SAT competition 2018[^sc18].
 As described in [Section 4][4.
-Solvers], the proofs produced by `MiniSat`-derived solvers are likely not meant to be interpreted as specified DRAT, so the relevancy of our benchmarks is questionable.
+Solvers], the proofs produced by `MiniSat`-derived solvers are probably not meant to be interpreted as specified DRAT, so the relevancy of our benchmarks is questionable.

 Our experimental procedure is as follows: